Freshney Place

 Freshney Place is a shopping centre in Grimsby, North East Lincolnshire.
-Located in the centre of Grimsby it is visited annually by 400000 shoppers and employs over 2000 retail workers.
-The centre houses over 100 stores, with the anchor stores of Marks and Spencer, Next, Primark, Deichmann, British Heart Foundation and Game from 2018.
+Located in the centre of Grimsby, it is visited annually by 14 million shoppers and employs over 2,000 retail workers.
+The centre houses over 100 stores, with the anchor stores of Marks and Spencer, Next, Primark and Deichmann.

 Development

 Constructed between 1967 and 1971 in a joint venture between the old Grimsby Borough Council and developers Hammerson's UK Ltd., it was known as the Riverhead Centre (so named as the development was adjacent to where the two local rivers, the Freshney and the Haven, meet).
 It is situated to the north of Victoria Street, the main pedestrianised shopping street of the town.